App Annie: Game IQ is a taxonomy to help publishers understand mobile game categories

-When biologists created a taxonomy of animals, we understood the natural world better.
-Mobile insights and analytics firm App Annie is doing the same with the launch of Game IQ, a new taxonomy service for games that uses data science to categorize thousands of games in a way that helps publishers better understand gaming audiences.
+Biologists created a taxonomy of animals to help us understand the natural world better.
+Mobile insights and analytics firm App Annie is doing the same with the launch of Game IQ, a new taxonomy service for games that uses data science to categorize thousands of apps in a way that helps publishers better understand audiences.

-From next month, this classification model will be important for publishers, as Apple in particular is going to make it harder for mobile marketers to target ads toward individual users, in the name of preserving privacy.
+From next month, this classification model will become important for publishers, as Apple is going to make it harder for mobile marketers to target ads toward individual users, in the name of preserving privacy.
 We’ll get back to that point soon, but first let’s look at what Game IQ will do.

-With Game IQ, App Annie will put each game into a category that includes a genre (e.g. role-playing games), a subgenre (e.g. action RPGs), and modifier tags (e.g. casual or hardcore or art style).
+With Game IQ, App Annie will put each game into a category that includes a genre (e.g. role-playing games), a subgenre (e.g. action RPGs), and modifier tags (e.g. casual, hardcore, or art style).
 If the game involves an intellectual property, that will be another distinguishing factor.
 Other features that affect the categorization include settings, landscape or portrait play, and monetization mechanics.

-Marketers haven’t been able to go as deep because the app stores run by Apple and Google don’t have a lot of nuance when it comes to categories.
-If a mobile marketer wanted to find out exactly which game competes with their own, the analysis might have been much harder.
+Marketers haven’t been able to go as deep historically because the app stores run by Apple and Google don’t have a lot of nuance when it comes to categories.
+If a mobile marketer wanted to find out exactly which game competes with their own, that analysis might have been tricky.

-Enter the Apple decision about protecting privacy.
-Apple is offering a prominent prompt in iOS 14 (the new version of the operating system coming in September) that will ask users if they want to opt-out of being identified and tracked with every single mobile app.
-App Annie doesn’t expect a large percentage of users to opt-in to being tracked.
-And the result is that it will become a lot harder on iOS to determine if a new user for a game decided to play that game because of a particular ad.
+Enter Apple’s decision about protecting privacy.
+The company is offering a prominent prompt in iOS 14 (the new version of the operating system coming in September) that will ask users if they want to opt out of being identified and tracked with every single mobile app.
+App Annie doesn’t expect a large percentage of users to opt into being tracked.
+The result is that on iOS it will become a lot harder to determine if a new user for a game decided to play because of a particular ad.

-App Annie’s Ascend product helps developers cope with this, and Game IQ helps them think about the bigger picture of competition for their games and apps.
-Advertisers have to think about on an aggregate level of whether they’re launching the right campaigns and targeting the right channels, said Ron Thomas, general manager of analytics at App Annie, in an interview with GamesBeat.
+App Annie’s Ascend product helps developers address these kinds of questions, and Game IQ helps them think about the bigger picture.
+Advertisers have to think on an aggregate level about whether they’re launching the right campaigns and targeting the right channels, said App Annie analytics GM Ron Thomas in an interview with GamesBeat.

 “We have to adapt to a privacy-first world,” Thomas said.